Insights

 #4 Learn Your Speech’s Emotional Sequence

-When you’re rehearsing and you don’t know what comes next, rather than thinking “what am I supposed to say now?” ask yourself “how do I want the audience to feel now?”
-Oftentimes, connecting with the feeling underneath your ideas (not just the lines themselves) will help you organically understand and remember your speech moment by moment.
+Try it yourself: When you’re rehearsing and forget what comes next, instead of thinking “what am I supposed to say now?” ask yourself “how do I want the audience to feel now?”

 X Mark icon